DavinTjia/davinsblog/content/post/deep robotics learning/index.md

 $$
  \frac{1 }{N }\sum^N\_{i = 0 }\sum^T\_{t = 0 }  \nabla\_{\theta} \log \pi(a\_t^i |s\_t^i) \sum^{T}\_{t'=0}r(s\_{t'}^i, a\_{t'}^i)
 $$
-the return is summing accross all $t' \in [0, T]$ at each time stamp.
+the return is summing accross all $t' \in [0, T]$ at each time stamp $t$.
 This means the trajectory depends on the past and the future, but at a given moment $t'$ what has been done has been done and we only care about the return we get in the future.
 Therefore, we can consider **return to go** by ignoring past term and update our sampling equation to
 $$
  \frac{1 }{N }\sum^N\_{i = 0 }\sum^T\_{t = 0 }  \nabla\_{\theta} \log \pi(a\_t^i |s\_t^i) \sum^{T}\_{t'=t}r(s\_{t'}^i, a\_{t'}^i)
 $$